earth-chris/earth-chris.github.io/_posts/2021-02-08-reparations.md

 > "Our concerns are rooted not in the impracticality of reparations but in something more existential.
 If we conclude that the conditions in black America are not inexplicable but are instead precisely what you’d expect of a community that for centuries has lived in America’s crosshairs, then what are we to make of the world’s oldest democracy?

+...

-> *What I’m talking about is more than recompense for past injustices—more than a handout, a payoff, hush money, or a reluctant bribe.
+> What I’m talking about is more than recompense for past injustices—more than a handout, a payoff, hush money, or a reluctant bribe.
 What I’m talking about is a national reckoning that would lead to spiritual renewal...
-Reparations would mean a revolution of the American consciousness, a reconciling of our self-image as the great democratizer with the facts of our history."*
+Reparations would mean a revolution of the American consciousness, a reconciling of our self-image as the great democratizer with the facts of our history.

 --Ta-Nehisi Coates